-Place a large piece of Kraft paper on a table or floor and arrange the mirrors on it.
-Move them round to find the most pleasing design.
+Place a large piece of paper on the floor and arrange the mirrors on it.
+Move them around to find the most pleasing design.

-Mark the spot where each mirror will hang on the paper and then remove them.
+Mark the spot where each mirror will hang on the paper and remove them.
 Use painter’s tape to tape the paper to the wall you’ve selected.
 Mark spots on the wall that correspond to the spots for the mirrors you made on the paper.
-Add mirror hooks or hangs and install the mirrors.
+Add hooks or other recommended hangers to install the mirrors.

-If the gallery wall is over a table in a foyer, hall or living room, add texture and color with a vase of flowers, a ceramic lamp, a stack of books or a few other objects.
+If the gallery wall is over a table in a foyer, hall or living room, add texture and color with a vase of flowers, a ceramic lamp or a stack of books.

 Use a decorative mirror instead of artwork to glam up a dining room or kitchen.
 Hang it so it reflects light from a window, chandelier or other light fixture.